Rigid-Foam Insulation for Commercial Roofing: Polyiso vs XPS vs EPS

 - Expanded Polystyrene (EPS)

 Here at West Roofing Systems, we’ve been installing Membrane Roofing for over 38 years.
-And in that time, we are asked a lot of questions about not only roofing membranes, but types insulation as well.
-Because it is not only important to keep water and weather out but to keep your warm and cool air in.
+And in that time, we are asked a lot of questions about not only roofing membranes, but types of insulation as well.
+Because it’s not only important to keep water and weather out but to keep your warm and cool air in.

 What is a Roofing Membrane?